 - Don’t log in to online banking using public Wi-Fi hotspots

-- Always log out of online banking when you're done
+- Always log out of online banking when you have completed your transactions

 Stay alert for suspicious activity.